Hard Coral: The Ultimate guide

 - Reduce Carbon Footprint: Combat climate change by reducing energy consumption and supporting renewable sources.

-- Support Conservation Organizations: Donate to or volunteer with groups dedicated to coral reef protection and restoration.
+- Support Conservation Organizations: Donate to or volunteer with groups dedicated to Great Barrier Reef protection and restoration.

 Conclusion